simplecircuitsmodular/drums/README.md

 ## Files
 ### westernDrums_01.ino and latinDrums_01.ino
 This is the Arduino code.
 An ISP header on the board allows the microcontroller to be programmed directly.
+The code was written by Jan Ostman.
+The Features section has links to Jan's source code.

 ### drums_xx.brd and .sch
 These are the Eagle files for the PCB.
 To order PCBs, gerbers need to be generated using a CAM job in Eagle.
 A free version of Eagle is available that can do this.
 Both the latin and western drums use the same board, the only difference is the panel and code.

-### drumsParts_xx.md [Not Yet Complete]
+### drumsParts_xx.md
 This is the parts list.
 A Mouser BOM is available at in this file as well.

 ### westernDrums.ai and latinDrums.ai